 be staffed by volunteer faculty and Teaching Assistants several hours each

-day between 9:00 and 6:00.
-Teaching Assistants associated with this course,
+day between 9:00 AM and 6:00 PM.
+Teaching Assistants associated with this

-and your instructor, will keep some of their office hours in the Help-Study
+course, and your instructors, will keep some of their office hours in the

 An E-MAIL account is available for every student enrolled at ASU.

 Instructions for obtaining an e-mail account can be obtained at the ASU